JJK-IO/Falcon-Boiler/README.md

 ***The layout is subject to change, I'm still trying to decide whether this is the best layout.***

-However if you plan on adopting this boilerplate, I'll try to make sure that the current run script will always work.
+However if you plan on adopting this boilerplate, I'll try to make sure that the current run command will always work.

 ```
 project